Why Adalo Is the Smart Choice for Building a Custom CRM

 Step 4: Connect to External Systems

 Once you've built your CRM features, the next step is to integrate external systems to consolidate your data.
-Many businesses manage information across various platforms - like accounting software or legacy databases.
+Many businesses manage information across various platforms—like accounting software or legacy databases.
 Instead of manually re-entering data or juggling duplicate records, you can link your Adalo CRM directly to these systems.
 A tool like DreamFactory can help by generating REST APIs for over 20 database types, including MySQL, PostgreSQL, SQL Server, and Snowflake.

 Identify Your Integration Needs

-Start by mapping out the external systems that hold critical data.
-These might include accounting platforms for revenue tracking, inventory systems for stock updates, or HR databases for employee records.
-Pinpoint the exact data you need - such as contact information, transaction histories, or product details - and decide whether your CRM should only access this data or also update it.
 For instance, if you close a sale in your CRM, you might want the transaction to automatically appear in your accounting software.
 If you're dealing with older systems that lack modern APIs, DreamFactory can step in to wrap these databases in a RESTful interface, making them compatible with Adalo.
 Once you've outlined your integration needs, you're ready to connect legacy systems using DreamFactory.

 Connect Legacy Systems with DreamFactory